-Checking Out The Raw Scene
+Checking Out The Raw Scene in Syracuse

 We zoomed up to the Syracuse area one day in order to meet Carrie - with whom I'd been emailing back and forth for a while - and in order to attend a Raw Meet-Up.
 Don and I arrived at Carrie's home early afternoon so that we'd have some time to connect and to show her how to make kombucha tea.
 Actually, on a side note, later that evening we tried GT's kombucha which I'd been reading raving reviews about for ages.
 In our humble opinion, it's nowhere as delicious as our homemade brew. ;-)